 Algarve Walking Festival

-In 2017 the WFA assumes a new identity, as the Algarve Walking Festival, expanding into other parts of the region, including Salir, Querença, Alportel and Monchique.
-This year the festival once again features a host of activities, including the usual walks and workshops, and also talks, an international conference, music and collective dance, exhibitions, artistic activities, local gastronomy tastings, a programme of activities for families, a market, and much more.
+The Algarve Walking Festival includes several parts of the region, such as Salir, Querença, Alportel and Monchique.
+The festival features a host of activities, including the usual walks and workshops, and also talks, an international conference, music and collective dance, exhibitions, artistic activities, local gastronomy tastings, a programme of activities for families, a market, and much more.